sagemath/trac_to_gh/Issue 8018.md

 # Issue 8018: Eigenvalues sorted, but not eigenvectors, in modular/modform/numerical.py

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8018

 Original creator: rbeezer